danbartlett-twilio/aws-sam-twilio-survey-application/README.md

 Once that finishes, go to your AWS Console and then CloudFormation and you can browse through the new stack you just created.
 All of the Lambdas, Lambda Layers, S3 buckets, Custom EventBus, IAM Roles, and API Gateways are all created automatically.
 IaC is awesome!

 Also note that the first time you run the deploy command, SAM will create a samconfig.toml file to save your answers for subsequent deployments.
-After you deploy the first time, you can drop the "--guided" parameter for future deploymenets.
+After you deploy the first time, you can drop the "--guided" parameter for future deployments.

 Go to the OUTPUT tab of the deployed stack in CloudFormation.
 Keep that tab open as you will need those values in later steps (InitiateSurveySMSApi, InitiateSurveyVoiceApi, SrcBucket, TwilioMessagingWebhook).